lyc-555/astar-litreview/mixture_of_weather_experts.md

 Must outperform not just individual experts, but also a mean across experts.

 #### 2: Gating mechanism
-Bias allows for model to correct anu mistakes that all experts share.
+Bias allows for model to correct any mistakes that all experts share.
 If all individual weather models predict 0.5C higher for an area, b will be -0.5.